jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

   <img src="/img/blog/2023-07-08-object-model/class-1.svg" width="200px"></img>
 </figure>

-So, `jank_string` is 40 bytes (32 for the `std::string` + 8 for the
+So, `jank_string` is 40 bytes (8 for the `jank_object` vtable pointer + 32 for the `std::string`).
-`jank_string` vtable pointer).
 It has its own static vtable and a `vptr` to it, since it inherits from `jank_object` and overrides a function.
 Whenever a `jank_string` is allocated, these vtable pointers need to be initialized.
 All of this is handled by the C++ compiler, and is implementation-defined, so we don't have much control over it.
-This is generally easier to see visually:

 Let's take this a step further and add another behavior, since I need to be able to get the size of a `jank_string`.